Emu Park, Queensland: Sport

 A variety of local sporting organisations can be found within Emu Park, incorporating sports such as rugby league, rugby union, touch football, lawn bowls, croquet, swimming, surf lifesaving, fishing and golf.
 A $5 million multi-sports facility on Hartley St, jointly funded by the Australian Government, Queensland Government, Livingstone Shire Council and Bendigo Community Bank was officially opened on 19 May 2018, with future plans to expand facilities.

 Emu Park Golf Course is a community club.

-In 2014, it was announced that Emu Park would be permitted to enter team into Rockhampton Senior Rugby League's A-grade, reserve and Under 20's competitions for the 2015 season.
+In 2014, it was announced that Emu Park would be permitted to enter a team into Rockhampton Senior Rugby League's A-grade, reserve and Under 20's competitions for the 2015 season.
 Home games will be played at the Emu Park Sports Facility on Hartley Street in Emu Park.
 The club competes in the Rockhampton District Rugby League competition.

 Events

 Emu Park hosts a variety of annual community events including: